lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 # What is FS3?

 FS3 (Faraday's Simple Skill System) is RPG system designed for MUSHes.
-While inspired by traditional tabletop RPGs, it has some important differences.
-These are the hallmarks of FS3:
+FS3 is:

 * **Fast and Easy** - FS3 takes a simple approach to abilities and highlights skills that are relevant to gameplay.
 The goal is to get you through Chargen and reviewed as fast as possible.

-* **Predictable** - FS3 dice mechanics are less random than many other game systems.
-Chance is still a factor, of course, but fluke results are less common.

 * **Roleplay-Friendly** - FS3 has a lightweight conflict resolution and combat system that leaves a lot open to player interpretation.
 This frees you to focus on the story, not the dice.